Kinematic Basis of Emergent Energetics of Complex Dynamics: Introduction

-With the above understandings, therefore, it came as a surprise that a recent work \cite{ge-qian-16-1,ge-qian-16-2} claims that the mathematical foundation of Gibbsian chemical thermodynamics needs only the mesoscopic stochastic kinematics, irrespective of any details of the rate laws.
-The implication of this observation is conceptually sigificant: It implies any stochastic, kinematic description of a complex dynamics has a hidden dynamical law that is defined by mathematcs!
-The present paper reports new results, obtained from exploring this idea, in the general stochastic dynamics in continuous state space $\vx\in\mathbb{R}^n$ with continuous time $t\in\mathbb{R}$.
-Mathematical analysis reveals the hidden thermodynamic structure that underlying the detailed kinematics.
-By ``thermo'', we mean a stochastic description of a complex dynamics.
+With the above understandings, therefore, it came as a surprise that a recent work \cite{ge-qian-16-1,ge-qian-16-2} claims that the mathematical foundation of Gibbsian chemical thermodynamics, at a given temperature, needs only the mesoscopic stochastic kinematics, irrespective of any details of the mechanics of the atoms and molecules.
+In other words, the isothermal chemical thermodynamics of Gibbs is dictated purely by the kinematics via the mathematics of probability.
+The implication of this observation is conceptually sigificant: It implies in general a stochastic description of a complex dynamics has a ``hidden'' energetics that is already defined by mathematics!
+The present paper applies this novel idea, {\em stochastic kinematics dictates energetics}, to another general class of processes and further explore the idea: diffusion processes in continuous space $\mathbb{R}^n$ with continuous time $t\in\mathbb{R}$.
+Mathematical analysis again reveals a hidden energetic and thermodynamic structure that underlying the kinematics.
+The term ``thermo'' here does not imply heat; rather it means a stochastic description of a complex dynamics.

-Our result is not as unorthodox as its seems: The concept of {\em thermodynamic force} was clearly articulated in the work of L. Onsager \cite{onsager-31}.
-In chemical kinetics, it is widely accepted that {\em entropic force} is a legitimate force on par with mechanical force as a ``cause'' for an action.
-Entropy, however, is computable in any statistical description of dynamics \cite{khinchin,mackey-rmp}.
-Similarly, P. W. Anderson has stated that ``[A]t each level of complexity entirely new properties appear, and the understanding of the new behaviors requires research which I think is as fundamental in its nature as any other.'' \cite{pwa} In fact, he continued to provide a recipe for discovering an emergent law:
+The concept of {\em thermodynamic force} was clearly articulated in the work of L. Onsager \cite{onsager-31}.
+In chemical kinetics, it is widely accepted that {\em entropic force} is a legitimate description on par with mechanical force as a ``cause'' for an action \cite{kirkwood-35,hill-book}.
+The Shannon entropy is computable in any statistical description of dynamics \cite{khinchin,mackey-rmp}.
+Actually, P. W. Anderson has stated that ``[A]t each level of complexity entirely new properties appear, and the understanding of the new behaviors requires research which I think is as fundamental in its nature as any other.'' \cite{pwa} In fact, he continued to provide a recipe for discovering an emergent law: \begin{quote} ``It is only as the nucleus is considered to be a many-body system | in what is often called the $N\to\infty$ limit | that such [emergent] behavior is rigorously definable. ...
+Starting with the fundamental laws and a computer, we would have to do two impossible things | solve a problem with infinitely many bodies [e.g., zero fluctuations], and then apply the result to a finite system | before we synthesized this behavior.'' \end{quote} As we shall see, the discovery of the hidden thermodynamic laws indeed involves taking the limit of noise, e.g., fluctuations, tending zero.
+Our result thus provides a clear understanding of why and how emergent thermodynamic behaviors, as statistical laws, can be independent of the underlying details.